Faruq-Feroz/Hassan-Faruq/README.md

 A modern and responsive portfolio website designed to showcase professional skills, projects, and achievements.
 This portfolio features multiple sections, including Home, About Me, Resume, Services, Projects, and Contact.

+You can view the live portfolio website here: [My Portfolio](https://your-portfolio-link.com)

 ---

+## Features
+- Modern, clean design
+- Responsive layout for all devices
+- Sections for Home, About Me, Resume, Services, Projects, and Contact

 ## Features
 - **Responsive Design**: Built with Bootstrap for seamless performance across devices.